"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Nourdine Jensen, the last owner of the company was the third generation of Jensen family boat-builders.
 His father was boatbuilder, Albert Jensen.

 Nourdine’s grandfather, Benjamin Jensen, was a shipbuilder in Bergen, on the north coast of Norway, in the 1860s and 70s.
 He also sailed some, making several trips to Canada.
 Finally, he came to the New World for good and settled on San Juan Island in 1883.
-With him were his sons Joe, Albert, Frank, and Pete.
+His sons Joe, Albert, Frank, and Pete were with him.

 At the time of this interview, Frank Jensen was 86 and retired.
-He was keeping up his interest in the activity at the shipyard, making occasional trips to “see how things are going.”
+He kept up his interest in the activity at the shipyard, making occasional trips to “see how things are going.”

 The Jensens lived for a while at San Juan Town, or “Old Town,” as it was called by the old-timers.
-After three months there, the family moved to a farm on Griffin Bay, building a house on a spit just below the bay now known as Jensen Bay.
+After three months, the family moved to a farm on Griffin Bay, building a house on a spit just below the bay now known as Jensen Bay.

 Along with their farming, Benjamin and his four sons began building a few boats, almost as a sideline.
 The “sideline” turned into a regular thing, but Frank Jensen recalled they never considered that they were running an organized business.